cferdinandi/kraken/src/docs/index.md

 Designed to be lightweight and style agnostic, Kraken includes just the essentials.

 - A minimal, modern CSS reset
+- A responsive, mobile-first grid built on flexbox
 - A well-designed, fluid typographic scale
 - CSS buttons
 - Simple table styling